Call of Cthulhu Review

 Call of Cthulhu 8

 One does not need to have read the cosmic horror stories from H.P.
 Lovecraft to appreciate the mythos steeped with supernatural and extraterrestrial elements.
-Developed by Cyanide Studio, Call of Cthulhu is an official adaptation of Chaosium’s classic pen and paper RPG.
-A down on his luck private investigator, Edward Pierce, has not been sleeping well, in fact, we journeyed into his mind during the opening sequence of the game.
-What we found is not only gruesome but lays the foundation for his descent into madness.
+Developed by Cyanide Studio, Call of Cthulhu is an official adaptation of Chaosium's classic pen and paper RPG.
+A down-on-his-luck private investigator, Edward Pierce, has not been sleeping well; in fact, we journey into his mind during the opening sequence of the game.
+What we find is not only gruesome but lays the foundation for his descent into madness.
 The Hawkins family tragically died on Darkwater Island, off the shores of Boston.
-Sent to the island to investigate by a relative, the hostility received by the local inhabitants hinders your pursuit for the truth, but it doesn’t take long before you are neck deep in a twisted cultist plot with more cephalopod-like creatures than you could even imagine.
+Sent to the island to investigate by a relative, the hostility received by the local inhabitants hinders your pursuit of the truth, but it doesn't take long before you are neck-deep in a twisted cultist plot with more cephalopod-like creatures than you could even imagine.

 Simply Put